island-lang/island-lang.github.io/README.md

 	function getOlderPerson() => this with age += 1
 ```

-Modifications can be applied deeper into the object hierarchy:
+Alterations can be applied deeper into the object hierarchy:
 ```isl
 class Group
 	members: List<Person>